 How to Apply to the PhD Program

-Students interested in earning a PhD in Systems Biology and Bioinformatics may enter the program through three mechanisms.
+Students interested in earning a PhD in Systems Biology and Bioinformatics may enter the program through two main mechanisms: BSTP and MSTP, as described below:

-Click here if you are ready to apply for admission to the BSTP program at Case Western Reserve University with the Systems Biology and Bioinformatics as your Priority Program of Interest (or PPI).
+Click here if you are ready to apply for admission to the biomedical sciences training program, or BSTP program at Case Western Reserve University with the Systems Biology and Bioinformatics as your Priority Program of Interest (or PPI).
 The School of Graduate Studies processes the application and includes a nonrefundable application fee.
 Priority will be given to applications received by December 1.
 We will continue to review applications received after the priority deadline, but not beyond the final application deadline of January 15.
-Your application will be reviewed by the Admissions Committee as soon as it is complete.
+Once your application is complete, it will be reviewed by the Admissions Committee.

 How to Apply to the MS Program